Lit8tech/YKWPP-EN-translation/README.md

 # Yo-kai Watch Puni Puni English Translation

-## An translation project for the the popular Japanese mobile game, Yo-kai Watch Puni Puni.
+## A translation project for the the popular Japanese mobile game, Yo-kai Watch Puni Puni.
 ![Amazing logo made by Math_kk](https://i.imgur.com/39kA5rB.png)

 ## How do I Install This?